Buy

 Then, contact other smart people who know specifics about purchasing commercial property.
 In particular, find a mortgage broker who can help you find the best deal from the best lender.

-Contact an accountant to help you go over your books and see if you can afford a property.
-An accountant will figure out the tax benefits for you and forecast an operating budget.
+Contact an accountant to help you review your books and see if you can afford a property.
+An accountant will determine your tax benefits and forecast an operating budget.

 Contact your lawyer as well.
 You may need legal representation to help you navigate the paperwork as well.

-Use resources such as the checklist at Property Metrics to make sure you have all of your documents you’ll need.
+Use resources to ensure you have all the documents you’ll need.

 Step 3: Know Your Money Situation

 Before you step foot on any property, know your budget.
-Once you start looking at commercial real estate, you’ll find yourself mesmerized by vaulted ceilings and beautiful front walkways.
+Once you start looking at commercial real estate, you’ll be mesmerized by vaulted ceilings and beautiful front walkways.

-If you understand both what you can spend and what amount of money you’ll qualify for at the bank, then you can begin shopping.
+If you understand what you can spend and what amount of money you’ll qualify for at the bank, you can begin shopping.

 Step 4: Make Them an Offer (They Can’t Refuse)

 Once you’ve found the perfect property for your needs, you can make an offer.
 But here’s where you lean into your experienced people–your real estate agent, your business mentor, and even your business team.
-They’ll help you come up with an appropriate offer and draw up the necessary paperwork.
+They’ll help you create an appropriate offer and draw up the necessary paperwork.

 At this point, you need your lawyer to draw up a letter of intent.
 This letter outlines the terms of the transaction.